skundu7/SampleSeleniumPro/README.md

 The below points will describe this Automation framework:

 **--> utils Package**
-Utils folder consist of all the main classes like driver factory which create the driverfactory, via SeleniumUtils we are passing our driver to all the Page classes, it usually consists all the common methods.

---> SeleniumUtils class is the Super class which gets extended by all the page classes.
+Utils folder consist of all the main classes like driverfactory which create the driver for different browsers. using SeleniumUtils we are passing our driver to all the Page classes, it usually consists all the common methods.
+SeleniumUtils class is the Super class which gets extended by all the page classes.

 **Pages :**